frconor-ebook/meditations/_posts/2025-02-05-discerning-ones-vocation.md

-At the same time, God didn\'t send Joseph and Mary an email outlining all of His plans; He spoke to them through the decree of Caesar Augustus, and he left the rest to their initiative.
+At the same time, God didn\'t send Joseph and Mary an email outlining all of His plans; He spoke to them through the decree of Caesar Augustus, and He left the rest to their initiative.

 He wanted Joseph and Mary to think, to work out in their prayer, 'What is the will of God?
 Do we stay in Nazareth; do we go to Bethlehem?'